Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 5. The Hybrid Calf

 An interesting case about inter-species breeding involved the birth of a male calf.
 His mother was a kudu, which is the biggest antelope after the eland.
 His father was a giant eland.
 When tested, the animal proved to be sterile.
-Even though he had semen, it contained no sperm but interestingly enough, as an adult the animal displayed definite male behaviour and carried a strong masculine scent.
+Even though he had semen, it contained no sperm but interestingly enough, as an adult, the animal displayed definite male behaviour and carried a strong masculine scent.

 A genetic study revealed that certain genes looked completely different from both of his parents while the rest stayed identical to their genomes.
 He also had a good blend of their physical features.
 The most noteworthy were the ears; they were pointed like an eland's but had the broadness of kudu ears.
-His tail was also not as long as his father's and it also had the added tip tuft carried by kudu.
+His tail was also not as long as his father's and it also had tip tuft carried by kudu.

 6. The Oakland Zoo Mystery